 FREQUENTLY ASKED QUESTIONS

-A: You can’t afford not to!
-Duct cleaning performed by experienced Productive Technicians can:
+You can’t afford not to!
+Duct cleaning performed by experienced technicians can:

 - Improve the indoor air quality of your home

 - Extend the life and improve the efficiency of your heating and air conditioning system

 - Improve the health and well being of you and your family.

 - How often should I have the ductwork cleaned?